ITCollegeICS0017/project-2025-gumajokl/README.md

 # Title: An awesome currency exchange program
 ## Members/Git accounts
  - Günther Miklas / GuMiklas
  - Klaus Jesper Zaletajev /
- - Joosep Rehepapp /
+ - Joosep Rehepapp / papi-png
- - Mathias Siimon /
+ - Mathias Siimon / Matuffi

+## Description:
-## Description: This is our collective work of course ICS0017 project.
+This is our collective work of course ICS0017 project.

 ## Build & Run
+- TBA

 ## Release workflow
 - We keep ONE repository for the whole project.
 - At the end of each checkpoint, mark a release tag and add your report.

-### Mark a release tag
+## Mark a release tag
 ###  end of Release 1:
 git tag release-1
 git push origin release-1